dean131/rentverse-app/SPECIALFEATURES.md

-Of course.
-It's a great idea to have a clear summary of the project's standout features and its future potential.
-Here\u2019s a detailed look at what makes Rentverse special and where we could take it next.

 ### Special Features (Current Implementation)

 Rentverse is more than just a standard property listing website.
 We have engineered a full-stack, multi-service platform with a focus on solving real-world problems through advanced technology.
 Our two most significant special features are the AI-Powered Price Simulator and the End-to-End E-Signature Flow with DocuSign.